docker/docs/docs/service_architecture.md

 The Notary signer is responsible for:

 - storing the private signing keys
   <a href="https://tools.ietf.org/html/draft-ietf-jose-json-web-algorithms-31#section-4.4" target="_blank">wrapped</a>
   and <a href="https://tools.ietf.org/html/draft-ietf-jose-json-web-algorithms-31#section-4.8" target="_blank">encrypted</a>
   using <a href="https://github.com/dvsekhvalnov/jose2go" target="_blank">Javascript Object Signing and Encryption</a> in a database separate from the
   Notary server database
 - performing signing operations with these keys whenever the Notary server requests

 ## Example client-server-signer interaction

-The following diagram illustrates the interactions between the Notary client, sever, and signer:
+The following diagram illustrates the interactions between the Notary client, server, and signer:

 ![Notary Service Sequence Diagram](images/metadata-sequence.svg)